-Tracy Ruffin stepped out onto the West Philly sidewalk around 10:30 p.m. on Friday, Nov.
-18, and began furiously swiping at the cuffs of his pants.
+Tracy Ruffin stepped out onto the West Philly sidewalk around 10:30 p.m. on a Friday and began furiously swiping at the cuffs of his pants.

 As chief of L&I’s Nuisance Property Unit, he’d seen infestations during inspections before, but you never really get used to bugs — and the Blue Moon Hotel was quite literally crawling with them.